-You may be surprised to know that many of the people moving to Bozeman are moving from other areas in Montana.
+You may be surprised to know that the highest number of people moving to Bozeman are moving from other areas in Montana.

-According to the most recent data from the U.S Census Bureau, of all the people moving to Gallatin County, the highest number of people came from other areas in Montana.
-Flathead County was the highest, followed by Ravalli and Carbon County.
-After Montana movers, the highest number of people moved to Gallatin County from Colorado, Minnesota, California, Washington, and Florida.
+According to the most recent data from the U.S. Census Bureau, of all the people moving to Gallatin County, the highest number of people came from other areas in Montana.
+Yellowstone County was the highest, followed by Missoula and Flathead County.
+After Montana movers, the highest number of people moved to Gallatin County from Colorado, California, Washington, Nebraska, and Minnesota.

 According to the Prospera 2022 Economic Profile, 33 is the median age of Gallatin County residents.
 This is a shift from previous years.
 In 2019, the 20-29 age group was the largest segment of Bozeman’s population.
 Now, 39.7% of Gallatin County’s population are Millennials, followed by 20% Gen Z, 19% Baby Boomers, 16% Gen X, and 4.5% Matures.
 This shift could be attributed to Bozeman’s changing job market and growing tech industry which is drawing young professionals into the area.
 Montana State University also saw its first dip in enrollment numbers in 2020 after more than a decade of enrollment growth.